S3-working-group/s3-practical-guide/S3-practical-guide.md

 Individuals are also accountable for their work, ongoing learning and development, and for supporting one another.

-Everyone in an organization is accountable for aligning action with organizational values.
+Everyone in an organization is accountable for aligning activity with organizational values.

 ---